-His comic strip 'Madelfried de onverschrikkelijke' was published weekly on SURF-INN, the Concentra website.
-The adventures of Kim's anti-hero superrabbit are published on a weekly base in Het Belang van Limburg since 2008.
-He furthermore created 'De Hulpeloosjes' for PULP magazine, while his 'Aldegonne' strips have appeared in Zone 5300, Stripgids, Knack and the Zipp addition of newspaper De Standaard.
+His comic strip about the anti-hero rabbit 'Madelfried de onverschrikkelijke' was published on a weekly base on the Concentra website SURF-INN, and from 2008 in Het Belang van Limburg.
+He furthermore created 'De Hulpeloosjes' for PULP magazine, while his 'Aldegonne' strips have appeared in Zone 5300, Stripgids, Knack and the Zipp supplement of newspaper De Standaard.

-Duchateau creates one-panel cartoons for several papers and magazines, including the daily 'Bis' in De Morgen from 2000 until 2014.
 Other creations include 'Geoffrey het Lijk', 'Samuvar de domme cycloon' and 'Gérard le Mouton-double'.

+Furthermore, Duchateau has created one-panel cartoons for several papers and magazines, including the daily 'Bis' in De Morgen from 2000 until 2014, and since then in the free newspaper De Zondag.
 Kim makes a weekly strip on the children's page of NRC Handelsblad, animated films and videos.
+Together with Dutch artist Hanco Kolk, he made 'De Man van Nu', a modernized version of Romeo and Juliet in two dimensions, published by De Harmonie/Blloan.
 In France, his comics have been published in L'Écho des Savanes and Fluide Glacial.

 Oogachtend has published several collections with Kim's work, starting with 'Unne en andere vingerkrampen' in 1999.
 This was followed by several other books, such as 'Verhaaltjes voor het Slapengaan', 'Uitzonderlijk Zwaar Vervoer', 'De Vlucht van de Kloothommel' and of course the 'Esther Verkest' series.
 In 2007, Duchateau received the Bronzen Adhemar, the official Flemish Community Cultural Prize for Comics.